Ranger, the Bamstacks Variant v1.5

 Spellcasting Ability

-Wisdom is your spellcasting ability for your ranger spells, since your magic draws on your attunement to nature.
-You use your Wisdom whenever a spell refers to your spellcasting ability.
-In addition, you use your Wisdom modifier when setting the saving throw DC for a ranger spell you cast and when making an attack roll with one.
+Intelligence is your spellcasting ability for your ranger spells, since your magic draws on your knowledge of the wood and the creatures that you so often hunt.
+You use your Intelligence whenever a spell refers to your spellcasting ability.
+In addition, you use your Intelligence modifier when setting the saving throw DC for a ranger spell you cast and when making an attack roll with one.

 Spell Save DC = 8 + your proficiency bonus +